Skip to main content

 You’ll want to set up an account under the Arizona Association of Health Plans (AzAHP) and complete a one-time implementation fee of $1,500.
 You can email Mercy Care Workforce Development to get started and ask questions.
 Or check Chapter 100 of your provider manual under “Requesting Relias Access for newly contracted Providers.”

-The model of care (MOC) for the MCA Special Needs Plan (SNP) offers an integrated care management program with enhanced assessment and management for enrolled dual-eligible members.
+The model of care (MOC) for the MCA Dual Special Needs Plan (DSNP) offers an integrated care management program with enhanced assessment and management for our dual-eligible enrollees.
 A comprehensive and integrated model of care results from a combination of factors we designed to meet member needs:

 • Processes